Human Capital Index

 - Availability and proper use of personal protective equipment (PPE)

-In the reporting year 2021, 36 work-related diseases were documented as recognized occupational diseases among our direct employees (excluding contractors and temporary employees) worldwide.
+In the 2023 reporting year, 44 (2022: 38) work-related diseases were documented as recognized occupational diseases among our direct employees worldwide.
+The main work-related recognized diseases are occupational asthma, hearing loss, skin disease, musculoskeletal disease and cancer.
 Deaths from work-related recognized diseases are not reported to BASF Group.
-The main work-related recognized diseases are occupational asthma, hearing loss, skin disease, musculoskeletal disease and cancer.

 More information on our Corporate Health Management: Health Promotion